 We publish fully searchable facsimile PDF editions, scanned in high resolution and organized with bookmarked content for easy navigation to individual works within each magazine.
 In addition to the PDF features, each issue is accompanied by a full listing of contents arranged by print pagination in an attempt to preserve original formatting where possible.
 Like PennSound, we focus on free distribution within fair use and permission-based parameters.
 Links to pages hosting the reissues follow below while the sidebar maintains a complete index to the collection.

-Reissues is thrilled to present Infolio: Tom Raworth's inimitable little art and literature magazine published from 1986 until 1991.
-With 116 issues and 209 international contibutors, this variable four-page periodical packs a punch.
-To get a handle on the range of materials, feel free to browse through our updated index to the magazine.
-Or, better still, download the entire set as a ZIP file [103 MB] and browse at your leisure.
-Previous reissues include New Wilderness Letter, Big Allis, M/E/A/N/I/N/G, Roof, Zuk, Chain, Secession, Alcheringa, and Combo.
-Shortly forthcoming is a large set of recently scanned magazines, including Object, Antennae, Oblēk, Crayon, Vanishing Cab, Hills, The Difficulties, Reality Studios, Wch Way, and Jimmy & Lucy’s House of “K.” For commentary on reissued material, please jump to Of Periodical Transcoding.
+Reissues is delighted to return with all ten volumes of Ken Edwards’s remarkable Reality Studios.
+Released in variable formats from 1978 until 1988, this London-based magazine charted new directions in language arts on both sides of the Atlantic.
+Introducing Language poetry to England on one hand while tapping into new currents in the British Poetry Revival on the other, Reality Studios presents a compelling record of experiments in poetry and poetics at the conclusion of the mimeograph era.
+Find full contents and PDFs for each issue here, or download the entire set as a ZIP file [432 MB] to read at your leisure.
+Previous reissues include Infolio, New Wilderness Letter, Big Allis, M/E/A/N/I/N/G, Roof, Zuk, Chain, Secession, Alcheringa, and Combo.
+Shortly forthcoming is a large set of recently scanned magazines including Calque, Object, Antennae, Oblēk, Crayon, Vanishing Cab, Hills, Wch Way, and Jimmy & Lucy’s House of “K.” For commentary on reissued material, please jump to Of Periodical Transcoding.

 Dir.
 Gorham B. Munson